Brought to you by

 Find Out More

 Milk and juice cartons are made from a material called liquid paperboard (LPB), which is constructed from paperboard with layers of plastic, and in the case of long-life products, a thin layer of aluminium foil. paperboard makes up the largest proportion of these materials - about 88% of Tetra Pak 1 litre fresh milk carton for example.

-For more than 40 years LPB has been used to package a wide range of foods including milk, juices, cream, custard, detergents, sauces and soups.
+For more than 40 years LPB has been used to package a wide range of foods including milk, juices, cream, custard, sauces and soups.

 About Liquidpaperboard Recycling: